aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/set-up-normals-on-3d-objects/_index.md

 ---
-title: How to Set Normals on 3D Objects in Java with Aspose.3D
+title: How to Set Normals on 3D Objects in Java Using Aspose.3D Java API
 linktitle: Set Up Normals on 3D Objects in Java with Aspose.3D
 second_title: Aspose.3D Java API
 description: Learn how to set normals on 3D objects in Java using Aspose.3D.
 This guide covers adding normals mesh, working with normal vectors, and boosting lighting realism.